wazo-platform/wazo-doc/source/administration/graphics/graphics.rst

 Graphics
 ********

-The Services/Graphics section gives a historical overview of a XiVO system's activity based on snapshots recorded every 5 minutes.
+The Services/Graphics section gives a historical overview of a Wazo system's activity based on snapshots recorded every 5 minutes.
 Graphics are available for the following resources :